alvas/vimwiki/VFS.md

 * The superblock object
 Stores information concerning a mounted filesystem.
 For disk-based filesystems, this object usually corresponds to a filesystem control block stored on disk.

+superblock{},

 * The inode object
 Stores general information about a specific file.
 For disk-based filesystems, this object usually corresponds to a file control block stored on disk.
-Each inode object is associated with an inode number, which uniquely identifies the file within the filesystem.
+Each inode{} object is associated with an inode number, which uniquely identifies the file within the filesystem.

+All information needed by the filesystem to handle a file is included in a data structure called an inode.

+Each inode object duplicates some of the data included in the disk inode.

 * The file object
 Stores information about the interaction between an open file and a process.
 This information exists only in kernel memory during the period when a process has the file open.

+A file object describes how a process interacts with a file it has opened.
+The object is created when the file is opened and consists of a file{} structure.
+File objects have no corresponding image on disk, and hence no "dirty" field is included in the file{} structure to specify that the file object has been modified.

+The main information stored in a file object is the file pointer -- the current position in the file from which the next operation will take place.

 * The dentry object
 Stores information about the linking of a directory entry(a particular name of the file) with the corresponding file.
 Each disk-based filesystem stores this information in its own particular way on disk.

 The most recently used dentry objects are contained in a disk cache named the dentry cache, which speeds up the translation from a file pathname to the inode of the last pathname component.
 A disk cache is a software mechanism that allows the kernel to keep in RAM some information that is normally stored on a disk, so that further accesses to that data can be quickly satisfied without a slow access to the disk itself.